What Is Synesthesia?

 It often starts in childhood.
 Studies of kids with synesthesia found that it develops over time.
 The color and letter associations may be random at first and become more fixed as you grow.

-About 1% to 4% of people have it.
+About 1% to 4% of people are thought to have it.
 We don’t know for sure because:

-- You may not realize you do it.
+- You may not realize you have it.

-But the number of people who come forward may go up now that more people are talking about synesthesia.
+The number of people who come forward may go up because more people are talking about synesthesia.